 - ProtonMail (based in Switzerland)

-- Claws-Mail: Has encryption built in using the PGP/Mime plugin.
+- Claws-Mail: Has encryption available using the PGP/Mime plugin.

 - KMail: Has encryption built in.